-Matthew holds a master’s degree in psychology and a doctorate in interdisciplinary studies from The New School for Social Research and the EGS in Switzerland.
+Matthew holds a master’s degree in psychodynamic psychology and a doctorate in existential-phenomenology, from The New School for Social Research and the EGS in Switzerland.
 Matthew has been a faculty member of the Department of Psychology at Rutgers University at Newark since 2006.
 He has written five books on psychology, philosophy, and music.
 Matthew has studied creative process with Helene Cixous, Judith Butler, Antony Gormley, Bracha Ettinger, Peter Greenaway, and Claire Denis.

 For twenty years Matthew has maintained a private teaching studio and is available for lessons in trombone, piano, and composition.
 Matthew specializes in adult beginners who wish to play the piano for personal fulfillment.
 Matthew is available for workshops and lectures on improvisational creativity, as well as individual self-exploration sessions for creative and performing artists.

 is the combination of two worlds: music and psychology.
 Muse & Psyche is a company providing musical services, books, recordings, videos, articles, and a podcast to foster creativity & well-being through creative music-making.
 Muse is the Ancient Greek to think, to inspire and refers to the inspiration of music.
 Psyche (pronounced psy-key) is the animating spirit or the soul.
 Services include individual instruction, artist’s counseling/ coaching, & workshops to cultivate self-actualization through creative music-making and psychological principles.

 Nazareth, Pen Argyl, Wind Gap, Stroudsburg, Poconos, Lehigh Valley, Easton, Bethlehem, Trombone, music, piano, teacher, lessons, instruction